KDE/digikam-doc/left_sidebar/mapsearch_view.rst

 ---------------

 .. |zoom_in| image:: images/left_sidebar_icon_zoom_in.webp
-    :height: 20px
+    :height: 15px

 .. |zoom_out| image:: images/left_sidebar_icon_zoom_out.webp
+    :height: 15px

+.. |rectangle_select| image:: images/left_sidebar_icon_rectangle_select.webp
+    :height: 15px

+.. |region_from_thumbnail| image:: images/left_sidebar_icon_region_from_thumbnail.webp
+    :height: 15px

+.. |remove_region| image:: images/left_sidebar_icon_remove_region.webp
+    :height: 15px

+.. |filter_images| image:: images/left_sidebar_icon_filter_images.webp
+    :height: 15px

+.. |select_images| image:: images/left_sidebar_icon_select_images.webp
+    :height: 15px

+.. |remove_filter| image:: images/left_sidebar_icon_remove_filter.webp
-    :height: 20px
+    :height: 15px

 There are four tools involving geolocation in digiKam:

-    - The **Map Mode** of the Image Area displays the locations of geo-coded images (images with GPS data) on a map depending on the selection in the Left Sidebar, e.g. the images in the album you selected in the Album View, the images with a specified tag (selected in the Tag View), images with a specified label, and so on.
+    - The **Map Mode** of the Image Area displays the locations of geo-tagged images (images with GPS data) on a map depending on the selection in the Left Sidebar, e.g. the images in the album you selected in the Album View, the images with a specified tag (selected in the Tag View), images with a specified label, and so on.

     - The **Map** tab on the Left Sidebar, the topic of this section, is the search tool for selecting images based on their GPS data.